MadihaDiwan/NewsUpdates/News-Application-ReactJs-main/READme.txt

-1) A`fter Extracting the file open it in VS Code
+1) After Extracting the file open it in VS Code

 2) Edit the file "News.jsx" by updating API Key